 CAHPS Overview Child

-Utah Health Plan Patient Experiences Report – Adult Enrollees
+Utah Health Plan Patient Experiences Report – Child Enrollees

 The Utah Health Data Committee is pleased to present the Utah Health Plan Patient Experiences Report.
 This report describes how satisfied health plan members are with their experiences with the care provided to their members.
 These data come from an annual survey entitled the Consumer Assessment of Healthcare Providers and Systems (CAHPS).
 The purpose of the report is to give consumers and purchasers information they can use to make an informed decision when selecting a health plan.